 Reader's Digest had an article on it this month, and their recommendation is half Listerine (the amber colored one--it won't stain your feet like the blue will, apparently) and half white vinegar; you soak your toes in it a couple of times a week.

 Go to your nearest "Sally's" beauty supply store.
 Go to the nail section and pick up a bottle of "fung off" or another brand, I think they have two.
 Use it as directed.
 It costs very little.
-People who have acrylic nails sometimes get fungus under them and this is how they cure it.
-If there is no Sally's store near you go to a local nail shop and ask if they will sell you a bottle.

 Where can I get Somasin for toenail fungus?